 The consumer surveillance camera in the US alone is worth billions, but not all purchased equipment is being used for home security.
-Stories pop up in the news all the time covering unusual locations that have been ‘bugged’ – from changing rooms and tanning salons to offices and meeting spaces.
+Stories always pop up in the news covering unusual locations that have been ‘bugged’ – from changing rooms and tanning salons to offices and meeting spaces.

 Fighting back with bug detectors

 The good news is that as surveillance equipment has become more sophisticated, there’s also been a corresponding growth in counter-surveillance tech.
 Consumers can now buy relatively affordable pocket-size bug detectors.
 With these handy gadgets, you can sweep a room for electronic signals in just a few minutes.